creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-18-DehazingDiffusion.md

 <br/>

 ## Proposed dehazing method
-The authors tailored several techniques used in deep learning and diffusion models to effciently apply them to ultrasound data.
+The authors tailored several techniques used in deep learning and diffusion models to efficiently apply them to ultrasound data.

 <u>Joint posterior sampling</u>